 String Operators

-This uses Golang's native regex functions under the hood - See their docs for the supported syntax.
+This uses Golang's native regex functions under the hood - See their for the supported syntax.

 Case insensitive tip: prefix the regex with (?i)